Dean's Advisory Board

 Purposes and Objectives

-The Dean’s Advisory Board, consisting of friends and alumni, is established to provide support, advice, and counsel to the Dean of the School of Arts & Science at Iona College.
+The Dean’s Advisory Board, consisting of friends and alumni, is established to provide support, advice, and counsel to the Dean of the School of Arts & Science at Iona University.
 The Advisory Board will support the School of Arts & Science and advise the Dean on ways to strengthen its programs, improve its outreach to the community, increase its base of support, and best serve its students and faculty.
 Board members should be committed to increasing the school’s visibility, promoting the academic programs offered in the school, assisting in areas of professional development, and serving as advocates for the School of Arts & Science in the broader community.
 The Board meets this purpose by:

 - Advising on issues germane to the mission and strategic goals of the school;